thebrndt/foundations_flask/README.md

 ## Project Description

-This project messes around with some back-end stuff using python and flask
+This project messes around with some back-end stuff using python and flask and an implementation of databases for more user created rendering.

 ## Project Tech Stack